inpex/ioBroker.dmxface/README.md

 ![Logo](admin/dmxface.png)
 http://www.dmxface.at
-# ioBroker.dmxface
+# ioBroker.dmxface 1.0.2
-Programmable IO controller with <br>
+Adapter for DMXface, programmable IO controller with <br>
  DMX OUT bus<br>
  DMX IN bus<br>
  8 to 16 INports with analog to digital support for all channels (16 ports with the IO8 extension)<br>